dorny/xjade/README.md

 XJade is a new template language which accelerates and simplifies building complex dynamic user interfaces in JavaScript.

+It works like:

+1. Write your view code which dynamically generates HTML with XJade tempaltes into .xjade files.
+1. Watch and compile your .xjade files with grunt.
+1. Use any module loader or plain script tags to include your compiled sources.
+1. Call generated functions with root node as its first argument

 ## Table of Contents